 ‘And playing-wise we have to be smart.
 You need a few old heads to give the younger ones a slap when they step out of line.
 Mike Tindall gives them a bit of a bollocking when he needs to.
 Granted he’s averaging a lot of money per game and has a talent for getting injured with England but at the same time he’s really important and is someone the young guys look up to.’

-William Pitt the Younger ended up a Freeman of the City of London, the carriage bearing him home from the ceremony drawn by grateful citizens; remembered for his ability to steer the nation from the old world to the new world through a turbulent age without upsetting the apple cart and while balancing the books.
+William Pitt the Younger ended up a Freeman of the City of London, the carriage bearing him home from the ceremony drawn by grateful citizens; revered and remembered for his ability to steer the nation from the old world to the new world through a turbulent age without upsetting the apple cart and while balancing the books.
 What would Walkinshaw the Younger give for an epitaph like that in twenty years’ time?

 06 FEBRUARY 2013